Vectors and Coordinate Systems

 The following lines of script will set up 2 vectors that can be used to define a Spacecraft LVLH coordinate system.
 Vector SC_Position is type 9, "Object-to-Object."
 The SC_Velocity vector is type 7, "Body Velocity."
 Then, the Coordinate System is built using these two vectors.

 Since this coordinate system rotates in time, it needs to be updated any time the state of "Spacecraft1" is updated.
-To update the CoordinateSystem object, add a line Inside the control loop of the script to sync the coordinate system in time with the spacecraft, such as:
+To update the CoordinateSystem object, add a line inside the propagation loop of the script to synchronize the coordinate system in time with the spacecraft, like so:

 The functionality provided by the CoordinateSystem object facilitates vector rotations.
 To rotate a Spacecraft-Sun Vector into the Spacecraft LVLH frame, do the following:

-Note that the vector is converted in place, so after the ConvertToCoordinateSystem call, the Spacecraft2Sun Vector is referenced from the LVLH frame.
-All Vector and CoordinateSystem events return a status, "stat", indicating whether or not the operation completed successfully.
+Note: the vector is converted in place, so after the ConvertToCoordinateSystem call, the Spacecraft2Sun Vector is referenced from the LVLH frame.
+All Vector and CoordinateSystem events return a status, captured here by a Variable called "stat", indicating whether or not the operation completed successfully.

 Example 3: Defining a Mars-Fixed Coordinate System

-Build a Mars-fixed coordinate system using two vector of type 4 - "Body Axis."
+Build a Mars-fixed Coordinate System using two Vectors of type 4 - "Body Axis."

-Update the CoordinateSystem by synching its Epoch with the Mars object.
+As always, update the CoordinateSystem at every step of propagation by synchronizing its Epoch with the Spacecraft object.

 Example 4: Defining a Custom Coordinate System through Euler Angles